Chris Chan’s Writing Workshop: In Plain Sight and Getting the Moral Wrong

 In Plain Sight liked to portray itself as a show about new beginnings, starting afresh, and letting go of your past.
 Perhaps it was, but more often than not, the show’s narratives centered around people being forced to live a lie, shoved into a false identity that could keep them physically safe but not emotionally and psychologically protected.
 Instead of embracing new beginnings, it was often about stifling your true self.
 Ultimately, “Iris Doesn’t Live Here Anymore” is emotionally and intellectually dishonest.
 Dr. McBride deserved better.

-Chris Chan’s first book, Sherlock & Irene: The Secret Truth Behind “A Scandal in Bohemia” was released on August 27th from MX Publishing, and is available for sale at Amazon.com and the MX Publishing website, as well as at Book Depository (with free worldwide shipping there).
+Chris Chan’s first novel, Sherlock’s Secretary, will be released on November 5th.
+His book Murder Most Grotesque: The Comedic Crime Fiction of Joyce Porter was published by Level Best Books on September 7th.
+His first non-fiction book, Sherlock & Irene: The Secret Truth Behind “A Scandal in Bohemia” is available for sale at Amazon.com and the MX Publishing website, as well as at Book Depository (with free worldwide shipping there).
 It is also available in a Kindle edition.